-During the year ended 31 December 2020, one general meeting of the Company was held, being the 2020 AGM.
-The relevant Directors' attendance is shown on page 20.
+During the year ended 31 December 2021, one general meeting of the Company was held, being the 2021 annual general meeting held on 30 June 2021 ("2021 AGM").
+The relevant Directors' attendance is shown on page 22.

-The Board is responsible for maintaining an on-going dialogue with shareholders and in particular, uses annual general meetings or other general meetings to communicate with them and encourage their participation.
+The Board is responsible for maintaining an on-going dialogue with shareholders and in particular, uses annual general meeting or other general meetings to communicate with them and encourage their participation.